Strophe: Reproductions

 The forms in modern English verse which reproduce most exactly the impression aimed at by the ancient ode strophe are the elaborate rhymed stanzas of such poems as Keats' Ode to a Nightingale or Matthew Arnold's The Scholar-Gipsy.

 A strophic form of poetry called Muwashshah developed in Andalucia as early as the 9th century CE, which then spread to North Africa and the Middle East.
 Muwashshah was typically in classical Arabic, with the refrain sometimes in the local dialect.

 Contemporary usage

-The term strophe is used in modern and post-modern criticism, to indicate "long non-isomorphic units".
-The term "stanza [is used] for more regular ones" (ibid).
-This appropriation of the ancient term is useful, as contemporary poetry is a frequent turns (the original meaning of Strophe), and it avoids relying upon the invention of new terminology such as 'word clumps'.
+The term strophe is used in modern and post-modern criticism to indicate "long non-isomorphic units" of verse whereas the term "stanza [is used] for more regular ones".